charlescol/-Papertrail-archives-downloader/README.md

 # -Papertrail-archives-downloader

-This Python script allows to download Papertrail archives between two specific dates.
-With this script, you can easily retrieve logs for a specific time frame and analyze them as needed.
-Simply specify the start and end dates in the script and let it do the work for you.
+This Python script enables you to download Papertrail log archives for a specified date range.
+By setting the start and end dates, you can quickly retrieve logs from a particular timeframe, making it easy to analyze and review relevant log data as needed.
+Simply input the desired date range, and the script will handle the rest, fetching and organizing the logs for your convenience.

 example :